yext/answers-search-ui/CONTRIBUTING.md

 # Submitting Changes

+All enhancement and bug fix pull requests should have an associated issue.
-Send a pull request with a clear list of what you've done with the `latest` branch as the base.
-Include tests for the changes and link to any relevant issues.
-Once the changes are approved, squash the commits and rebase & merge onto `latest`.
-The changes will then be included in the next version of Answers.
+Feature work is tracked outside of GitHub and may not have associated issues.
+If you'd like to submit an enhancement or bug fix PR, please ensure a relevant issue exists or create one.
+Then, send a pull request with a clear list of what you've done with the base set to the desired version.
+Include tests for the changes and link to all relevant issues.
+Once the changes are approved, `Squash & Merge` onto the version branch.
+The changes will then be included in that version of Answers.